 - AUC Drill Hole Data.
 The authors compared grades and thicknesses between the digital databases and paper logs from the AUC drilling.
 All holes checked matched the information in the digital database.
-AUC drilled holes have paper electric logs and cutting/core logs, digital ".las" files, and computer generated composites at different grade cutoffs.
+AUC drilled holes have paper electric logs and cuttings/core logs, digital ". las" files, and computer-generated composites at different grade cutoffs.
 The digital information came directly from Century Geophysical and did not require manual data entry. - Drill Hole Location Coordinates.
 Location and interval data were imported to the Micromine® software for additional location checking.
 Drill hole locations in the database were compared to paper maps with no errors detected. - Roll Front Coded Data.
 The roll front intervals, as coded in the digital databases, were plotted by AUC and examined by cross section through the deposit.
 Sections plotted using the most recent digital files were seen to be the same data as stored in the database. - Cross-sections.
-Behre Dolbear built 21 cross-sections (124 holes with 256 intercepts) in the northeastern portion of the Southwest Unit.
+Behre Dolbear built 21 cross-sections (124 holes with 256 intercepts) in the northeastern portion of the Southwest Reno Creek Unit.
 A typical example of this construction is shown in Appendix 1.0.
-Intercepts for the sections were collected from AUC maps and the AUC database for two sand units each in an area of dense drilling and in an area of less dense drilling.
+Behre Dolbear built 6 cross sections and reviewed 18 cross-sections built by AUC in the northern portion of the Uranerz Acquisition in order to identify and map deposits. - Resource Comparisons.
+Intercepts for the sections were collected from AUC maps and the AUC database for two sand units each in areas of dense drilling and in an area of less dense drilling in the Southwest Reno Creek Unit in 2016 as well as a similar study in the Uranerz Acquisition for this report.
 Resources for these areas were estimated using general outline methodology.
-The resulting resources were 3% higher than AUC resources, an excellent comparison.
+The resulting resources were 5.9% higher than AUC resources, a satisfactory comparison.